Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Experiments

 \subsection{Generalization and Sensitivity Analysis}

-To answer \textbf{Q3}, we investigate the impact of replacing different architectures of the copilot model on overall performance, as illustrated in Fig. \ref{fig_component}(b).
-Our FedGKC is not restricted to specific copilot model architectures.
-In fact, our method demonstrates significant performance improvements across most widely adopted model architectures, further validating the flexibility and efficacy of FedGKC.
+To answer \textbf{Q3}, we investigate the effectiveness of mutual distillation module when deploying varying architectures on copilot model in Fig.~\ref{fig_component}(b).
+Baseline refers to removal of carefully designed loss objectives and KAMA-related mechanism while applying various model architectures on copilot model.
+As results demonstrate, full FedGKC demonstrates significant performance improvements across choices of most widely adopted model architectures, further validating the flexibility and generalizability of FedGKC's design.

 To answer \textbf{Q4}, we evaluate the performance of FedGKC using 20 clients from the CS dataset across various hyperparameter settings.
-Specifically, we explore different combinations of the trade-off parameters $\alpha$ and $\beta$ in Eq. (\ref{equ:copmodel}) and Eq. (\ref{equ:localmutu}).
-The experimental results are shown in Fig. \ref{fig_hypara}(a), where we find that the method performs optimally with $\alpha$ set between 0.6 and 0.7, and $\beta$ maintained within the range of 0.1 to 0.2.
-Based on these findings, we finalize our hyperparameters with $\alpha=0.6$ and $\beta=0.2$.
-Additionally, we conduct a sensitivity analysis on $\lambda$ in Eq. (\ref{equ:clarity}), which represents the influence of over-smoothing on the clarity of node knowledge.
-From Fig. \ref{fig_hypara}(b), we find that setting $\lambda$ to 0.1 effectively enhances model performance, whereas excessively high values lead to performance deterioration, underscoring the importance of balancing node similarity and the over-smoothing issue.
+Specifically, we explore various combinations of the trade-off parameters $\alpha$ and $\beta$ in Eq.~(\ref{equ:copmodel}) and Eq.~(\ref{equ:localmutu}).
+The results in Fig.~\ref{fig_hypara}(a) indicate that FedGKC performs optimally with $\alpha$ set between 0.6 and 0.7, and $\beta$ maintained within the range of 0.1 to 0.2.
+Accordingly, we finalize our hyperparameters with $\alpha=0.6$ and $\beta=0.2$.
+Additionally, we conduct a sensitivity analysis on $\lambda$ in Eq.~(\ref{equ:clarity}), which represents the influence of over-smoothing on the clarity of node knowledge.
+From Fig.~\ref{fig_hypara}(b), we find that setting $\lambda$ to 0.1 effectively enhances model performance, whereas excessively high values lead to performance deterioration.
+It underscores the importance of balancing node similarity and the over-smoothing issue.